 Piazzas and fountains

-Renowned for their lively atmosphere and their striking fountains, the Rome's squares (piazzas) are the centre of its inhabitants’ daily life.
-These are the most popular:
+Famous for their lively atmosphere and for their spectacular fountains, Rome's piazzas are the centre of daily life.
+The following are well-worth visiting.

 Rome's top three piazzas

-- Piazza Navona is one of the most cheerful and remarkable Baroque squares in the city, with three majestic fountains.
+With its three majestic fountains and surrounding mansions, Piazza Navona is one of the most beautiful Baroque squares in Rome.

 Other beautiful squares

-- The Piazza del Campidoglio is located at the top of Capitoline Hill and was the first modern square designed in Rome.
+The Piazza del Campidoglio is located at the top of Capitoline Hill and is the first modern square to be designed in Rome.

-- Erected in 1625 by Cardinal Francesco Barberini.
-This Piazza is particularly striking thanks to the two fountains designed by Bernini.
+Built in 1625 by Cardinal Francesco Barberini, Piazza Barberini is particularly noteworthy due to its two fountains created by Bernini.

-- The Piazza della Repubblica is a semi-circular square with the Fontana delle Naiadi located in the middle.
+The Piazza della Repubblica is made up of a large roundabout in which the Fontana delle Naiadi is located.
 It is flanked by imposing buildings.

-- Piazza Colonna gets its name from the impressive Column of Marcus Aurelius, a marble column placed in the square since 193 AD.
+Piazza Colonna gets its name from the impressive Column of Marcus Aurelius, a marble column that has been in the square since the year AD 193.
+Discover it.